 Festivals of India

-Festival, only from its name it generates feeling of joy, happiness, enjoyment and India is the land of festivals.
-Festivals of India are celebrated from heart.
-India itself is a deity whom whole country worships.
-India is rich in festival because people of different religion lives here harmoniously.
+Festival, only from its name it generates the feeling of joy, happiness, enjoyment, and India is the land of festivals.
+Festivals of India are celebrated from the heart.
+India itself is a deity whom the whole country worships.
+India is rich in the festival because people of different religions live here harmoniously.

-Here, god has many names.
-In every region, people worship different forms of god and so are festivals of India, unique, special, having some belief for each of them and giving some message for the mankind.
+Here, God has many names.
+In every region, people worship different forms of god and so are festivals of India, unique, special, having some belief for each of them, and giving some message for mankind.